-Includes small businesses that either provide business to business solution services (i.e. financial, marketing, consulting, etc. professional services) or business to consumer solution services (i.e. retail, travel, personal development services, financial services, etc.)
+Includes small businesses that either provide business to business solution services or business to consumer services in creative fields such as art, graphic design, writing, fintech, advertising/PR, digital media, ITC, etc.

 Please note: Prospective ESOs must have access to a proficient Spanish translation services available for the dates of the boot camp to apply for this grant.

 Incentives for Applying to host a La Idea Incubator Soft Landings cohort

 Each participating La Idea Incubator Soft Landings recipient will receive up to $15,000 in funding to cover costs associated with hosting the Central American entrepreneurs.

 Interested in being a host Soft Landing site for the La Idea Incubator Project?